 Please click below to download a PDF copy of the white paper.
-Note that AWC, Inc. shall not be responsible for statements or opinions contained in papers or printed in publications.
+This document is provided as a general guide and should not replace a thorough review of the unique considerations involved in each application.
+AWC, Inc. shall not be responsible for application statements or opinions contained in papers or printed in publications.

-However, many combustion systems, especially in the hydrocarbon processing industry, would involve a “covered” process.
-While the specific implications are appropriately left to the reader, The U.S. Occupational Safety and Health Administration released a Memorandum in June of 2015 to provide guidance “on the enforcement of the Process Safety Management (PSM) Standard’s recognized and generally accepted good engineering practices (RAGAGEP) requirements, including how to interpret “shall” and “should” language in published codes, standards, published technical reports, recommended practices (RP) or similar documents…” This was updated by OSHA in May of 2016 with the PSM standard also emphasizing that inspections and tests are to be performed on process equipment (equipment in a PSM covered process or associated with hazard prevention), subject to the standard’s mechanical integrity requirements and in accordance with manufacturer recommendations.
+However, many combustion systems, especially in the hydrocarbon processing industry, do involve a “covered” process.
+While the specific implications are appropriately left to the reader, an OSHA memorandum in June of 2015 provides guidance “on the enforcement of the process safety management (PSM) standard’s Recognized and Generally Accepted Good Engineering Practices (RAGAGEP), including how to interpret ‘shall’ and ‘should’ language in published codes, standards, published technical reports, recommended practices (RP) or similar documents…” OSHA updated this in May of 2016,[i] emphasizing that inspections and tests are to be performed on process equipment (equipment in a PSM-covered process or associated with hazard prevention), subject to the standard’s mechanical integrity requirements and in accordance with manufacturer recommendations.

-OSHA specifically refers to provisions noted in consensus documents as “shall” in regards to RAGAGEP which would be considered for violation by OSHA if a deviation occurs, and OSHA is emphasizing the importance of following industry codes, standards and recommended practice, such as the NFPA documents referenced above for combustion related hazards.
+OSHA specifically refers to provisions noted in consensus documents as “shall” in regards to RAGAGEP, which OSHA would consider for violation if a deviation occurs.
+OSHA also emphasizes the importance of following industry codes, standards, and recommended practices, such as NFPA documents (previously referenced) for combustion-related hazards.

-In addition, a review of publicly available OSHA investigative records reveals several accidents related to combustion systems, which were not PSM covered processes.
-Should a hazardous incident occur, the follow up investigation and analysis can include an evaluation of whether recognized and applicable engineering practices, codes and/or standards were originally followed in design, testing and maintenance, with accordant liability implications.
+A review of publicly available OSHA investigative records reveals several accidents related to combustion systems that were not PSM-covered processes.
+Should a hazardous incident occur, the follow-up investigation and analysis can include an evaluation of whether RAGAGEP, codes, and/or standards were originally followed in design, testing, and maintenance, with accordant liability implications.

-What is Special about FM Approved Liquid and Gas Safety Shutoff Valves?
+What Is Unique about FM-Approved Liquid and Gas Safety Shutoff Valves?

 FM Class Number 7400 details what is necessary to achieve approval, which sets performance requirements for liquid and gas safety shutoff valves used in commercial and industrial fuel supply lines to burners and ignitable liquid piping systems.
-A few of the more notable FM approval facts and requirements are detailed below:
+A few of the more notable FM Approval elements and requirements are detailed below:

 - The standard only applies to valves with automatic operation.

 - Factory Mutual must satisfactorily evaluate the product and manufacturer, including the specific assemblies offered for approval.
 The process is sufficiently rigorous and not without appreciable cost for the manufacturer.
-The number of automated valve assembly manufacturers which have qualified for FM approval is limited.
+The number of automated valve assembly manufacturers that have qualified for FM Approval is limited.

 - FM evaluation includes an examination of manufacturer facilities and quality control execution with regular periodic audits required for continued approval status.